School choice: Homeschooling

 Home education or homeschooling is education provided at home, provided primarily by a parent or under direct parental control.
 Informal home education predates public schools, and formal instruction in the home has at times been popular.
 As public education grew during the 1900s, homeschooling dropped.
 Since 2000, the number of children educated at home has increased, particularly in the US.
 Laws relevant to home education differ: in some states, the parent needs to notify the state that the child is to be educated at home, while in others, at least one parent must be a certified teacher and annual progress reports are reviewed by the state.

 Inter-district enrollment

 Intra-district open enrollment programs allow school choice within a district, while inter-district open enrollment allows families to choose schools outside the district.

 To participate in California's District of Choice program, district governing boards declare themselves a District of Choice and set a quota for how many students to accept.
 School districts cannot discriminate among students, but can limit the number through a lottery system.

-Education Savings Accounts
+Education savings accounts

-ESAs allow parents to receive a public funds in a government-authorized savings account.
+ESAs allow parents to receive public funds in a government-authorized savings account.
 These funds are often distributed in the form of a debit card that can be used to pay for various services, such as private school tuition and fees, online programs, private tutoring, community college costs, higher education services, and other approved learning materials and services.
 ESAs can pay for a combination of public school courses and private services.